 If you want to prevent students from seeing the content of a course before the start date, go to the course settings page and check the box labeled “Restrict students from viewing course before course start date.”
 You can uncheck that box at any time, if you want to allow students to see course content before the start date.
 If you leave that box checked, students will automatically gain access to view course content and submit work once the start date arrives.

 Prior to the course start date in Canvas, students will not see upcoming courses on the Canvas Dashboard page.
 Students will be able to see upcoming courses in Canvas by clicking on Courses > All Courses, then scrolling down to Future Enrollments.
-Students will be able to open courses listed there and examine their contents, unless the instructor has checked the course setting box labeled “Restrict students from viewing course before course start date.”
+Students will be able to open courses listed there and examine their contents, unless 1) the instructor has checked the course setting box labeled “Restrict students from viewing course before course start date," and/or 2) the instructor has marked the course "unpublished."

 In New LORA a user can set their preferred pronouns, and these will be forwarded automatically to Canvas.
 Users can also set their preferred pronouns directly in Canvas, but this is not recommended, because the setting in Canvas could be overwritten anytime changes are made to the user’s account in New LORA.